Toodledo vs Todoist 2026: Which Task Manager Fits Your Workflow?

 Pricing & Value

 Both apps offer free plans.
 Todoist’s free tier limits you to 5 active projects and 5 collaborators per project.
 Toodledo’s free plan is more generous with features but has its own limits on advanced functionality.
+Many users find that Toodledo vs Todoist becomes second nature with practice.

 At the paid tier, both are priced similarly at around $4/month.
 However, Toodledo’s Pro plan includes habit tracking, advanced fields, and features that would require third-party apps to replicate in Todoist’s ecosystem.
 Dollar for dollar, Toodledo packs more functionality into its Pro plan.